Jwan622/grad_school_math/grad_school_math/stats_and_prob_course/chap10/notes.md

 Does one the treatments explain the overall variance of the group

 Notice the alternative is that MST > MSE.
 The question is the variance in the treatments is > than the variance of the dataset.
 Once is different than the others.

+ANOVA utilizes the F statistic to determine whether there are any significant differences between the means of various groups.
+In ANOVA, the F statistic is crucial for testing the null hypothesis that all group means are equal.
+If the F statistic is significantly high, it suggests that at least one of the means is different, leading to the rejection of the null hypothesis.

 ## How to use Anova Table